SenseLogic/GLIMPSE/README.md

 ## Description

-This plugin renders GIF/JPG/PNG/WEBP images and MP4/WEBM videos in the following formats :
+This plugin renders GIF/JPG/PNG/WEBP images and MP4/WEBM videos using the following formats :

 *   `[title](path/to/video.ext)`
 *   `[title](http://path/to/video.ext)`